-I saw a special on the television about Westerns and aging gracefully last night.
-The narattor interviewed stars from the old Western cowboy shows.
+I saw a special on the television about Westerns and aging gracefully several years ago.
+The narrator interviewed stars from the old Western cowboy shows.
 They shared their memories and experiences during their shows.

 As a young girl, I grew up watching these brave, daring, rescuers of every maiden, settler, or family member with their wisdom or “daring do.”
-Western/Cowboy shows like Rawhide, Wagon Train, Rifleman, The Virginian, Bonanza, Maverick and so many more thrilled me as a kid.
-So I was totally happy to see pieces from those very shows.
+Western/Cowboy shows like Rawhide, Wagon Train, Rifleman, The Virginian, Gunsmoke, Bonanza, Maverick and so many more thrilled me as a kid.
+So I was totally happy to see pieces from those very shows on this program.

 The narrators spoke of how these shows addressed such problems as racism and even laid the groundwork to interracial understanding.
 Rosie Greer, famous African-American football player, played a freed slave; Ed Amos, played Mingo, Daniel Boone’s Native American partner; and Henry Darrow was an Hispanic actor.
 We saw people of races we really didn’t know very well back then.
-By the end of each show everybody stayed young and got along after learning a lesson from the star.
+By the end of each show everybody stayed young and got along and everyone learned a lesson.

 These shows also helped us address some of our own problems.
 All of the shows dealt with some drama, tragedy, love interest, comedy, adventure, challenge, wound or disease they had to deal with.
 Many episodes showed us father-son relationships such as the one between Ben Cartwright and his sons on Bonanza.

 There were a few deaths of good characters but these were quickly forgotten in the next episode.
 James Arness, as Matt Dillon, avoided shooting the bad guy when possible, teaching us to save the killing or wounding for a last resort and try to talk to the bad guys first, or outsmart them.
 As young people, we learned much from these fictitious characters about dealing with life.
 Then there was John Wayne, well, need I say more?